 Sydney Harbour lunch cruise with Sydney Princess Cruises

-See some of the best of Sydney on this fabulous sightseeing cruise on the city’s magnificent harbour.
-Relax on board as you admire the landmark sights and opulent harbourside homes, and enjoy a tasty BBQ buffet lunch.
-You’ll make a stop at one of the harbour’s most picturesque islands.
-There’s the opportunity to explore at your own pace or cool off with a refreshing dip.
-This cruise is a relaxed and great value way to experience the magic of Sydney Harbour.
+Explore amazing Sydney Harbour and enjoy a tasty BBQ buffet lunch on this great value afternoon cruise.
+You’ll make a stop at one of the harbour’s most picturesque islands, where there’s the opportunity to snorkel or cool off with a refreshing dip.
+This cruise is a relaxed way to experience the magic of Sydney’s famous waterway.
 Duration: 3 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.